tools4j/elara/README.md

 ## elara
 The tools4j elara project provides an efficient, zero garbage framework to implement event sourcing applications.

 The event store is pluggable; a default implementation is available for [chronicle queue](https://github.com/OpenHFT/Chronicle-Queue).

+Elara makes uses [direct buffers]() as defined by the [agora](https://github.com/real-logic/agrona) library.
+For this reason elara applications are perfectly suited to integrate with [SBE](https://github.com/real-logic/simple-binary-encoding) and [aeron](https://github.com/real-logic/aeron) UDP/IPC messaging.

 ### Introduction
 There are excellent introduction to event sourcing.
 Some of our favorite links are